 When I was a young child, I used to flip through my father’s National Geographic magazines and look at pictures of nature and animals.
 I remember seeing an article about the Jane Goodall Institute and how people can adopt these chimpanzees that were saved from poachers.
 I begged my mum to pass me my lai see money, sent it to JGI and “adopted” a chimpanzee.

 Since then, I kept on getting updates about “my” chimp and started to realise that as an individual, we can all help to make a difference, near or far.
 My family has always taught us to have compassion and empathy for others, and take action to help.

 What are the causes you care about?

-I care about many different causes, such as elderly care, children literacy and education.
-But the ones that are closest to my heart are environmental and animals issues.
+I care about many different causes, such as elderly care, childhood literacy and education.
+But the ones that are closest to my heart are environmental and animal issues.

 See also: 10 Women Who Are Shaping Hong Kong For The Better

 Which of your philanthropic endeavours are you most proud of?

 All of the charities that I worked or working with have been wonderful, and I am proud of everything we have done so far.
 The non-profit organization, EcoDrive, which I co-founded with 10 amazing ladies, focuses on educating the public and raising awareness on the reduction of single-use plastics in Hong Kong.

 See also: 5 Eco Apps For Green Living In Hong Kong